cleanbaja/cleanbaja.github.io/_posts/2022-02-22-concurrency.md

 ```

 As you can see, mutexes are relativly useful for synchronzining threads.
 Although we still have to take a look at how mutexes
 are implemented in the linux kernel.
-For starters, linux's mutex code is located in [include/linux/mutex.h](https://github.com/torvalds/linux/include/linux/mutex.h).
+For starters, linux's mutex code is located in [include/linux/mutex.h](https://github.com/torvalds/linux/tree/master/include/linux/mutex.h).
-The header contains many functions and structures, but only three structures/functions are relevant to us.
+The header contains many functions and structures, but only three pieces of code are relevant to us.
 These are `struct mutex`,
 `mutex_lock()` and `mutex_unlock()`.
-Their declarations are as follows.
+Their declarations are as follows...

 ```c
 struct mutex {